Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 Can I have both feet operated on at one time?

 ROBERT SANTROCK, MD: Traditionally bilateral lower extremity surgeries, or surgery on both feet, is a difficult thing to go through.
 You can imagine if you don’t have any foot to get around and move around on, that’s going to be hard on you and the family that you live with, so I usually recommend patients do one foot at a time.
 It’s not impossible, so you need to talk to your surgeon.
-If you’re the right patient, the right candidate, and you have lots of support at home, you perhaps may be able to do Lapiplasty on both feet at the same time because it is a surgery that is compatible with immediate weight-bearing in a boot.
+If you’re the right patient, the right candidate, and you have lots of support at home, you perhaps may be able to do Lapiplasty® on both feet at the same time because it is a surgery that is compatible with immediate weight-bearing in a boot (typically in 3-10 days).1,2

 *Physician is a paid consultant of Treace Medical Concepts, Inc.